gvstaov/gvstaov/README.md

 - *:godmode: Welcome to my profile!*
 - :ninja:	*My name is Gustavo and I'm glad to have you here!*
-- :adult:	*I have 23 years old and currently pursuing a degree in Information Systems.*
+- :adult:	*I have 23 years old and currently pursuing a degree in software engineering.*
 - :space_invader:	*I like hardware, gaming, and coding.*